 - Connection: 60 seconds timeout in the connection establishments with the origin.

 - Between Bytes: 120 seconds timeout between bytes in a connection already established.

-- Access Real-Time Manager and click the menu Edge Application.
+- Access Real-Time Manager and click the Edge Application menu;

-- At the tab Origins, add or edit an origin to your content.
+- At the Origins tab, add or edit an origin to your content;

-- Select Load Balancer as Origin Type and set up Method and add addresses.
+- Select Load Balancer in the Origin Type field;

 Didn’t find what you were looking for?
 Open a support ticket.